NEW from ACC Art Books – Limited Edition: Sukita: EternityClick here to order

 Dive into the rich flavors of Japanese cuisine with this illustrated guide that takes you on a culinary journey.
 This compact book is a treasure trove of information on iconic Japanese dishes and ingredients, from miso to mochi, tofu to tempura.
 Perfect for adventurous home cooks, curious travelers, and anyone eager to explore the Japanese kitchen beyond sushi and ramen.
 With vibrant illustrations and captivating chapters, this guide helps you to uncover the authentic tastes of Japan, whether you’re dining in an izakaya—a Japanese eatery—or browsing the aisles of a Japanese supermarket.
 A visual feast and a flavorful journey in one!

-The Modern Guide to Vintage Jewellery takes the reader on a tour of the finest jewelry from the Art Deco glamor of the 1930s through the Retro pre-war and war years, the cocktail suburban lifestyle of the ’50s, the rebellious ’60s, the glitter and glamor of the ’70s disco era and, finally, to new ‘career-woman’ style of the ’80s.
+The Modern Guide to Vintage Jewellery takes the reader on a tour of the finest jewelry from the Art Deco glamor of the 1930s through the Retro pre-war and war years, the cocktail suburban lifestyle of the ’50s, the rebellious ’60s, the glitter and glamor of the ’70s disco era and, finally, to the new ‘career-woman’ style of the ’80s.
 Through each period, jewelry historian and collector Beth Bernstein shows how to identify the most popular gemstones, materials, styles and collectible pieces on the market today, as well as divulging invaluable information from dealers and experts.

 The book also features stars from Hollywood’s Golden Era and beyond, and the renowned jewelers who designed for them and became legends in their own right.
 Whether you are a novice or consummate collector, a starter vintage dealer, shop owner, burgeoning historian or student, this book is a must-read for all enthusiasts of vintage jewelry.